BurntSushi/bstr/README.md

 variants.

 In other words, `bstr` is partially a way of pushing back against the micro-crate ecosystem that appears to be evolving.
-It's not clear to me whether this experiment will be successful or not, but it is definitely a goal of `bstr` to keep its dependency list lightweight.
-For example, `serde` is an optional dependency because there is no feasible alternative, but `twoway` is not, where we instead prefer to implement our own substring search.
+Namely, it is a goal of `bstr` to keep its dependency list lightweight.
+For example, `serde` is an optional dependency because there is no feasible alternative.
 In service of this philosophy, currently, the only required dependency of `bstr` is `memchr`.

 ### License